-The ceremony was held in a containment laboratory under strict biosecurity conditions.
+The ceremony was held in a containment laboratory under strict biosecurity conditions on 7 April, 2022.

 The whakatau reflects a small part of larger mahi looking at the pests and pathogens of New Zealand indigenous plants grown in botanic gardens in other countries.
 These plants can be used as sentinels or guardians to help us understand which potentially invasive pests and pathogens pose a risk to our indigenous flora.
 These risk-species require extra care to prevent them from entering New Zealand

 The whakatau represents a significant step by Better Border Biosecurity (B3) in recognising Te Ao Māori and integrating tikanga in its research programme.

 In this particular example, plant samples from pōhutukawa, kauri, karaka and other species growing in California and suspected of being infested with the devastating plant pathogen, Xylella fastidiosa, are being studied to determine host plant pathogen relationships and to improve detection techniques.
 Xylella fastidiosa is not present in Aotearoa New Zealand so any testing of plant material needs to be carried out under containment with strict biosecurity approvals.
 The research is being undertaken as part of two B3 projects led by Ronny Groenteman and Sandra Visnovsky.